Certain Kubernetes workloads that DevOps run on a namespace require persistent storage to store data permanently.

 The administrator then assigns the storage policies to a namespace and sets storage limits for the namespace.

-See Create and Configure a vSphere Namespace.
+See Create and Configure a vSphere Namespace on the Supervisor.

 Creates storage classes in the namespace